Pelosi vs GOP as House floor mask debate heats up

 Louisiana Democrat Troy Carter said wearing masks helped slow the spread of COVID-19 and that the country isn’t out of the pandemic yet.

-“Air on the side of caution air on the side of science… We should continue to do those things that got us to a safety point,” Carter said.
+“Err on the side of caution err on the side of science… We should continue to do those things that got us to a safety point,” Carter said.

 Pelosi has said about 75 percent of the House is fully vaccinated and could consider lessening restrictions if more GOP members join that group.